 One of my good friends currently lives downstate from me a ways and I ride down to check on her every so often.
-I asked Budge if we had anything planned for the day and she told me no, so I got up early, went down to see my bud, found her doing well, and headed on back to the house.
+One Friday in the spring, I asked Budge if we had anything planned for the next day; she told me no, so I got up early, went down to see my bud, found her doing well, and headed on back to the house.

-I had just left the main interstate for the spur that leads me home when the problems started.
+I had just left the main interstate for the spur leading towards home when the problems started.
 From well within my innards came The Burble.
-The Burble is the early warning that, in this case, last night’s spicy Italian meatballs had reached the end of their sojourn in the Wilderness and were ready to cross the river into the Promised Land.
+The Burble is the early warning sign meaning, in this case, last night’s spicy Italian meatballs had reached the end of their sojourn in the Wilderness and were ready to cross the river into the Promised Land.

-It was, in fact, a late night one-way conversation with The Burble on an overnight camping trip to Camp Old Indian that led to my enlistment in the Scouts being so preternaturally short.
-No one told me until we arrived at camp that C.O.I. lacked indoor plumbing.
-All manner of numbers 1 and 2 would be addressed in the cozy confines of the various privies scattered throughout the grounds.
+In fact, a one-way conversation with The Burble on an overnight trip to Camp Old Indian led to my enlistment in the Scouts being so preternaturally short.
+No one told me until we arrived said camp lacked indoor plumbing.
+All manner of numbers 1 and 2 would be addressed in the cozy confines of the various privies and outhouses scattered throughout the grounds.
 I was forced, at The Burble’s insistence, to venture — flashlight in hand — to one of these shanties where I encountered a dearth of bathroom tissue and a plethora of sable-hued eight-legged denizens with bright crimson bellies.
 As soon as the bus wheels stopped rolling in front of Gray Court Town Hall the next morning, I turned in my uniform.

 But I digress.

-I don’t like rest areas for two excellent reasons.
-First of all, I’ve seen too many episodes of Criminal Minds or spent too much time watching true crime stories on the Investigation Discovery Channel.
+I don’t like rest areas.
+First of all, I’ve seen too many episodes of Criminal Minds and spent too much time watching true crime stories on the Investigation Discovery Channel.
 Pulling off the highway at a rest stop to me, especially as I was alone at the time, seemed an engraved invitation to become the next lead story on the Channel Four WYFF News at 6.
 I could already hear Mike Cogsdill reading the tagline, “A fat man was found strangled, butchered, and partially eaten in an upstate rest area this afternoon — a serial killer or rabid polar bear [too much Lost] is suspected in the brutal slaying.”

 Unfortunately, serial killer and wild animals or not, The Burble would not be denied or gainsaid so off the road I eased.